low-MOI CRISPRko data

 Discovery analysis results on the low-MOI CRISPRko data.

-We described how to interpret this plot in Section 7 of The whole game.
+We described how to interpret this plot in of The whole game.
 Briefly, the top left (resp. right) panel is a QQ plot of the negative control p-values and the discovery p-values plotted on an untransformed (resp., transformed) scale.
 The bottom left panel plots the p-value of each discovery pair against its log-2-fold-change.
 Finally, the bottom right panel displays the number of discoveries that sceptre makes on the discovery set (after applying the multiplicity correction).

 6.3 Visualizing the results for individual pairs